Amanda's Digital Portfolio

 When cooking we can notice a lot of change in food, and this is because cooking can bring about multiple chemical changes in food.
 Taste and texture are two things that change while food is cooked.
 When cooking we know that chemical changes have occurred because new substances are made, the changes that happen are irreversible, and there is an energy change.
 Heat energy is what makes many changes in food during the cooking process.
 Some examples of chemical changes happening include changes with proteins and carbohydrates.
 Both change when heat energy is present.
 Protein molecules change shape when they absorb heat, which changes appearance and texture.

 Two examples of this change with proteins are eggs and meat.
 Egg whites change from clear to white and they solidify.
 Meat firms and goes from red to brown.
 Potatoes are a good example of carbohydrates changing.
 They are a complex carbohydrate called starch.
 Raw potato is hard and it's taste is not pleasant, but it's easier to digest and becomes softer when it's cooked.
 This happens because cell walls break which makes the softer texture, and the starch grains in the cell walls spread out.
+Another good example of a chemical change is bread being toasted.
+In order to have this change there needs to be heat energy.
+When the heat is applied, sugars in the bread break down to form carbon, browning the bread.
+This change is also irreversible.

 In order to design an experiment to measure qualities and desirability of a recipe you should first find a recipe you are interested in altering and testing with.
 Then, pick an independent variable and begin researching how your independent variable could affect your final product, or dependent variable.
 After having done these things you can plan how you will measure your qualities and desirability.
 For your qualities you should design quantitative tests, such as measuring moisture, how much your product rises when cooked, or whatever you may find your dependent variable to be.
 Two ways you could measure moisture are by using a soil moisture measurer, which is used by putting probes into a substance and recording the moisture content percentage.
 Another possible way is measuring your substance before and after dehydrating it to determine how much moisture evaporated.
 Other quantitative tests could include measuring the height of your substance before and after cooking to see how much it rises, or measuring the density by dividing a determined mass by a determined volume.